MacJediWizard/JAMF-Homebrew/README.md

 # JAMF-Homebrew

 ## Install-Homebrew-with-JAMF.sh
-	This script will install homebrew from a policy in JAMF.
+	This script will install Homebrew from a policy in JAMF.
 It will install Xcode Command Line Tools if needed as well.
 The script has logging built in that uses the parameters from JAMF.